Indio Fashion Mall

 Indio Fashion Mall was a shopping mall in Indio, California, currently the site of the Indio Grand Marketplace.

 Indio Fashion Mall opened on February 24, 1975.
 A 60000 sqft Harris Company department store (later became Harris Gottschalks in 1999) and a Sears anchored the mall which had 40 other mall shops.
 The mall had 215000 sqft of retail space on a 17 acre parcel.

 Decline

 The Sears store closed in 2004 (relocated to Westfield Palm Desert mall) and the Harris-Gottschalks in 2009.

 By 2017, 70% of the storefronts in the mall were empty.
 On February 28, 2018, Los Angeles-based developer Haagen Company purchased the mall and its lot with the intention of eventual redevelopment.

 Current status

 The building is now called Indio Grand Marketplace and is an indoor swap meet, consisting of lower-end independent retailers and food outlets.

 Redevelopment plans

 The owner has plans to demolish the existing mall building and build a mixed-use development to cover the lot as well as an additional adjacent 20-acre parcel.
-It is to house retailers, casual dining and entertainment; up to 400 new residential units; and a hotel or other "hospitality element".
+It is to house retailers, casual dining and entertainment; up to 400 new residential units; and a hotel.".